Oot and Aboot in Dundas

 On Cross St, one intersection away from King St, is St Paul's church.
 (Does the 'St' make it a catholic church?)
 Not as impressive as some churches of course, but when you're from Canberra where few buildings are much older than 50 years, you notice anything that looks remotely "vintage".
 It's kinda nice to pass this on the walk to King Street.

 If you want to follow where we are on a map, try using Google Local.
 It's a feature of Google that works in North America (and where else in the world? let us know if Google Local works in your area, I don't think it works in Aus yet).
 Go to www.google.ca, type in "King St W & York Rd, Dundas, ON" and hit the Local button instead of doing a regular search.
 You should get a map of central Dundas.
-(I'm trying to avoid giving our address on this blog, but if you know our address it should be pretty straightforward to see where we are - we're on the north side of the road ;-)
+(I'm trying to avoid giving our

 Next, here's the intersection of King and Cross, looking west along King St. King is the main drag in Dundas - most of the relevant shops are on King rather than being on Main (which also happens to meet King at this intersection).
 In picture is the Carnegie Gallery (white building - haven't been inside yet), the office of recently ousted federal member for ADFW (Ancaster - Dundas - Flamborough - Westdale riding) Russ Powers.
 He hasn't got around to taking the "MP" down from next to his name just yet...